cockroachlabs/cockroachdb-runbook-template/system-overview/transaction-implicit-explicit.md

-# Technical Overview: Implicit vs. Explicit Transactions
+# Transactions: Implicit vs. Explicit

-### About Implicit and Explicit Transactions
+### Definitions of Implicit and Explicit Transactions

 An *implicit transaction* is a single SQL statement transaction that doesn't use `BEGIN` / `COMMIT` block and is committed automatically.